5ucur/subPixel/README.md

 Write text into subpixels and render it back in upscaled previews.
 Inspired by [this awesome video](https://www.youtube.com/watch?v=SlS3FOmKUbE), "**Smaller Than Pixel Art: Sub-Pixel Art!**".

-Currently only supports a small character set; see the .json file and the charset directory.
+Currently only supports a small character set; see the .json file and the chars directory.

 ## Installation
 Make sure your Python environment has [Pillow](https://python-pillow.org) and [numpy](https://numpy.org/).